How to Shrink File Size

 Encoder Type Quality Speed

-aac_at (AudioToolBox) Hardware (Apple) best very fast
+aac_at (AudioToolBox) Hardware (Apple) good very fast

-aac (ffmpeg) Software good fast
+aac (ffmpeg <9) Software meh fast

 Using Better Video Encoders